Mr-Rafay/Capstone-Project/development.md

 - V2 - Created Inventory.py(Rafay)
 - V2 - Created dictionary for clues in each room.(Ayad)
 - V2 - Improved function where the clues of each room when entered is shown(Jassim)
-- V2 - Created a file that has the name combat.py
+- V2 - Created a file that has the name combat.py(Macisse)
 - V2 - combat.py will depend on Character.py in the future.
-Not in alpha.
+Not in alpha.(Ayad)
-- V2 -
+- V2 - Finished V2(Ayad)